Estadio Olímpico de Oaxtepec

 The Estadio Olímpico de Oaxtepec is a multi-use stadium in Oaxtepec, Morelos, Mexico.
-It is currently used mostly for football matches and is the home stadium for Sporting Canamy.
+It is currently used mostly for football matches and is the home stadium for Club Calor.
 The stadium has a capacity of 9,000 people.

 Stadium Renovation

 In late July 2017, the stadium began renovating the stadium for improvement for fans.
 The renovation was completed on October 9.